TVaibhavi/VKPortfolio/README.md

 ## <ins> Amphee Webtech Pvt Ltd
 #### Software Developer (January 2015 to September 2015)
 Responsible for design apps from scratch.Maintain the live app and bug fixes.
-Implement functionality as described.Design app from scratch.
-Maintain the live app and bug fixes.
-Implement functionality as described.Testing on development environment and production environment.Necessary certification creation for deploying app.Releasing app to Appstore
+Implement functionality as described.Design app from scratch.Testing on development environment and production environment.Necessary certification creation for deploying app.Releasing app to Appstore

 ## <ins> Appmax Technologies
 #### Jr. Software Developer (August 2013 to December 2014)
 Responsible for design apps from scratch.Necessary certification creation for deploying app .
 Maintain the live app and bug fixes.
-Implement functionality as described.Design app from scratch.
-Maintain the live app and bug fixes.
-Implement functionality as described.Testing on development environment and production environment.Releasing app to Appstore
+Implement functionality as described.Design app from scratch.Testing on development environment and production environment.Releasing app to Appstore

 ### Live Application developed and deployed to Appstore
 ### [M1-Ordering](https://apps.apple.com/us/app/grocery-order-cygneto-order/id1217775259)